How galaxy properties vary with filament proximity in the SIMBA simulations: Galaxy properties in the cosmic web

 \subsection{Stellar mass}

 The galaxy stellar masses dependence on $d$ is shown in Fig.~\ref{M_cs_dist}, showing the medians of the binned values for redshifts $z = 0$ (purple), $z =1$ (maroon), and $z = 2$ (green).
 Solid and dashed lines show centrals and satellites, respectively.
-The shaded regions represent the standard deviation on the mean in each bin, illustrating higher uncertainties in the filaments' proximity owing primarily to the lower number of galaxies in this region.
-This same presentation scheme will be retained throughout this section.
+The shaded regions represent the standard deviation on the mean in each bin, illustrating higher uncertainties in the filaments' proximity owing primarily to the lower number of galaxies in this region. \tb{We present the distance $d$ in both comoving Mpc (left panel) and physical Mpc (right panel).
+We also compared the two choices for $d$ for the other properties (presented in the following sections) and found that the trends are independent of this choice.
+However, the former representation offers a more visually comprehensive description of the trends and will be retained throughout this section.}

 At all three redshifts considered, the masses of the central galaxies decrease with increasing distance from the closest filament.
 Despite our finding from the previous section suggesting that at $z = 2$ galaxies adopt a broad range of masses in the filaments proximity, Fig.~\ref{M_cs_dist} shows that the median values of these masses are in fact higher for galaxies closer to the filaments.
 This finding can be explained via the environmental effects on the halo mass function, which predicts more massive halos to lie closer to filaments, which then leads to higher mass galaxies in these regions (e.g. \citealt{john}).
 This highlights that we must be careful when interpreting trends with distance from filaments to ensure that they are not simply reflecting trends with stellar mass, since one of the crucial aspects of this study is to disentangle the effects of mass and environment on galaxy properties.